echasnovski/mini.nvim/readmes/mini-completion.md

     auto_setup = true,

-    -- A function which takes LSP 'textDocument/completion' response items -- and word to complete.
-Output should be a table of the same nature as -- input items.
-Common use case is custom filter/sort.
+    -- A function which takes LSP 'textDocument/completion' response items -- (each with `client_id` field for item's server) and word to complete.
-    -- Default: `default_process_items`
+    -- Output should be a table of the same nature as input.
+Common use case -- is custom filter/sort.
+Default: `default_process_items`
     process_items = nil,

     -- A function which takes a snippet as string and inserts it at cursor.